 Note: When travelling to Machu Picchu it is mandatory to take a smaller overnight bag due to baggage restrictions on the train.
 Therefore you would need to leave the bulk of your luggage this morning (to be transferred straight to Cuzco) and pack an overnight bag for your stay in Aguas Calientes.

 Day 12To Cuzco

-This morning, you will have time to explore these mysterious ruins on your own (second entrance ticket to Machu Picchu is included).
+This morning, you will have time to explore these mysterious ruins on your own.

 You may wish to hike to Intipunku (Sun Gate), which is located on a flank of the Machu Picchu mountain and offers great views over the site.
 The hike between the citadel and Intipunku takes about 1 hour in each direction.

 If you revisit the citadel, we advise that you take the bus down from the ruins no later than 1.5 hours before your train departure time.